FlamingNineteen/RichPresenceWUPS/README.md

 ## Installation
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)

-1. Download both `wurpWiiU.zip` and `wurpDiscord.zip` and extract both of them.
+1. Download both `RichPresence.wps` and the executable associated with your operating system.
-2. From `wurpWiiU`, copy the file `RichPresence.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
+2. Copy `RichPresence.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
-3. Keep the `wurpDiscord` folder on your computer.
+3. Keep the executable on your computer.
 4. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

 ## Usage
-Start your Wii U with the environment you placed the plugin in.

-Run `WiiURichPresence` in the `wurpDiscord` folder with the Discord app open.
+Start your Wii U with the environment you placed the plugin in, and run the executable file with the Discord app open.

 > [!IMPORTANT]
 > On Linux, if you get the error `Segmentation fault (core dumped)`, use `sudo`.